 Speakers featuring virtual assistants such as Alexa and Google Assistant have eclipsed regular old portable Bluetooth speakers as the audio trend of the moment.
 But not everyone wants to have AI eavesdropping on their lives — though almost all of us want to have a great-sounding portable speaker on hand.

-If it's time for you to replace or upgrade your speaker, the $180 UE Megaboom 3 makes a strong case as the one to get.
-It refines the experience of the excellent Megaboom and has impressive sound, battery life and ruggedness — plus it's cheaper.
-It's not ideal for everyone — it's too big to go everywhere with you — but for most people, it's the best Bluetooth speaker you can buy right now.
+If it's time for you to replace or upgrade your speaker, the UE Megaboom 3 makes a strong case as the one to get.
+It refines the experience of the excellent Megaboom and has impressive sound, battery life and ruggedness — and it's cheaper.
+Kepe reading out UE Megaboom 3 review to find out why it's not just one of the best waterproof speakers, but one of the best Bluetooth speakers overall.

 The 8.9 x 3.4-inch, 2-pound Megaboom 3 simplifies the cylindrical aesthetics from the previous generation, improving on most aspects of the design.